Induction in perverse schobers and cluster tilting theory: Introduction

 \subsection{Acknowledgements}

 I thank Bernhard Keller for many helpful discussions and Gustavo Jasso for helpful comments.
+The author is a member of the Hausdorff Center for Mathematics at the University of Bonn (DFG GZ 2047/1, project ID 390685813).
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034255.